bmmidei/Toxic-Comment-Classifier/README.md

 # Toxic-Comment-Classifier
 ## -- In Progress --

-This project is an development space for the Kaggle competition to classify questions as sincere or insincere.
+This project is a development space for the Kaggle competition to classify questions as sincere or insincere.
 More information on the competition can be found [(Here)](https://www.kaggle.com/c/quora-insincere-questions-classification).
- This problem will be tackled both using a simple Naive Bayes approach, as well as by a deep learning approach.
+This problem will be tackled using both a simple Naive Bayes approach, as well as by multiple deep learning approaches.

+Because the competition require that jupyter notebooks be submitted for each solution, each notebook must run from start to finish and produce a prediction csv.
+All notebooks are found in the src/ directory.

 ## Getting Started